FNNDSC/chrisproject.org/docs/oxidicom.md

 Receiving the same DICOM data more than once will overwrite the existing file in storage, and another task to register the series will be sent to _CUBE_'s celery workers. _CUBE_'s workers are going to throw an error when this happens.
 The overall behavior is idempotent.

-## PACS Address Configuration

-The environment variable `OXIDICOM_PACS_ADDRESS` should be a dictionary of AE titles to their IPv4 sockets (IP address and port number).

-The PACS server address for a client AE title is used to look up the `NumberOfSeriesRelatedInstances`.
-For example, suppose `OXIDICOM_PACS_ADDRESS={BCH="1.2.3.4:4242"}`.
-When we receive DICOMs from `BCH`, `oxidicom` will do a C-FIND to `1.2.3.4:4242`, asking them what is the `NumberOfSeriesRelatedInstances` for the received DICOMs.
-When we receive DICOMs from `MGH`, the PACS address is unknown, so `oxidicom` will set `NumberOfSeriesRelatedInstances=unknown`.

 ### Observability